ukrbublik/react-awesome-query-builder/README.md

           widgetProps: {
             //for example, here you can overwrire 'valueLabel', 'valuePlaceholder',
             // for date/time: 'timeFormat', 'dateFormat', 'valueFormat'

+            //also you can pass props directly to widget, for example enable search for Select widget:
+            customProps: {
+                showSearch: true
+            }
           },
           //Config for operators for this widget (all optional):
           opProps: {